SystematicError/frosty-vim/README.md

 ```

 > [!NOTE]
-> Fetching extra plugins via the userconfig file will require you to have `git` installed.
-After fetching a new plugin, Lazy might throw an error, but you can safely ignore this and restart Neovim.
+> When fetching extra plugins via the userconfig file, Lazy might throw an error, but you can safely ignore this and restart Neovim.